jasminealmassri/Euchre/README.md

 ♠️♦️♣️♥️

-Currently the game can play a round of 5 tricks and determine the winner of a trick, and the winner of a round.
-There is a function to draw the trick at its current state as well as the player's hand when player is making a card selection

 Update May 5th 2024:
 - Computer can decide for first round and second round trump
 - Started building GUI in HTML, project will be refactored in javascript after logic is completed in the C++ version